 DAY 5 (WEDNESDAY) Jan 16

-On day seven we will venture into Havana’s Old Town (Havana Vieja), where we will get a guided tour of Havana’s four main squares (Plaza de Catedrál, Plaza de San Francisco, Plaza de Armas, and Plaza Viejo).
+- On one morning, we will venture into Havana’s Old Town (Havana Vieja), where we will get a guided tour of Havana’s four main squares (Plaza de Catedrál, Plaza de San Francisco, Plaza de Armas, and Plaza Viejo).
 After our tour, we will invite you to find lunch on your own, and to wander the old town at your leisure.
 This is the most photographed part of Havana and is where all the cruise ships come in to dock.
-Tonight, we will again seek out the best jazz that Cuba has to offer and join the HAVANA JAZZ FESTIVAL!

-Today we will tour a typical Cuban home, visit an artist’s community, tour a Tobacco Factory and visit the largest craft market in Cuba.
-We can be flexible this day and modify our tour to match the desires of our clients.
+- On a different day, we will tour a typical Cuban home, visit an artist’s community on the edge of town, visit the Ernest Hemmingway home/museum, tour a Tobacco Factory and/or visit the largest craft market in Cuba.
 If we are lucky, we will have the opportunity to witness an Afro-Cuban religious ceremony.
-Of course, this evening we will again join the HAVANA JAZZ FESTIVAL!

 DAY 9 (SUNDAY) Jan 20